Futiax/MinecraftVideo/README.md

 ## 📝 License

-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/) **with commercial use exceptions**.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) **with commercial use exceptions**.

 **You are free to:**